tmcmaster/webapp-snippets/notes/Polymer-Firebase-HOWTO.md

 1. Create a Firebase Database
   * Login to the Firebase Console: https://console.firebase.google.com/
   * Create a new database.
-    * For these notes, the database will be 'Polymer Play'.
+    * For these notes, the database will be 'Demo'.
 2. Get the Firebase Database connection details
   * go to the home screen of the database
   * select 'Add Firebase to your web app'.